JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from the AAAP](/img/greenfingerintersections.png)

 @.
-The AAAP diagram for the order land shows the community spine (3), one of the green fingers dissecting the FDS (10) and Westmoreland Plaza (9) on the order land, but these were not included in the existing FDS planning consent.
-Does the new application include these?
+The AAAP diagram for the order land shows one of the green fingers dissecting the FDS (10) and a second open space, Westmoreland Plaza (9) on the order land, but these were not included in the FDS planning consent.

 ![Extract from AAAP](http://35percent.org/img/fdsgreenfingers.png)

-However, the planning application for the FDS Scheme and the outline masterplan have dropped the green fingers entirely.
+However, the planning application for the FDS Scheme and the outline masterplan have dropped the green fingers and the Westmoreland Plaza open spaces in their entirety.